dnsimple/dnsimple-support/content/articles/multi-factor-authentication-enforcement.markdown

 </warning>

-## Inviting new people into an 2FA enforcing team
+## Inviting new people into an MFA enforcing team

 There are no restrictions on inviting new people to your account.
 When you invite users to join your account that don't have an DNSimple account, they'll be asked to enable Multi-Factor authentication after they sign up so they can join your account.